ionutrogojan/asm-book/variable-declaration.md

 Some variables need to hold a constant value throughout the lifetime of the program, which is what the `.rodata` section is used for.

-This variables are known at compile time and should not be modified.
+These variables are known at compile time and should not be modified.
 Modifying a variable declared in this section can result in runtime errors and undefined behaviour.

 ### .data